yewyewXD/Frontend-Application/README.md

 Good luck and have fun!

+# Submitting

+Just fork the repository and add your solutions to your fork, so that we can have a look at your work.
+Afterwards create a merge/pull request.
+Thank you very much!

 # Setting up the project

 You can use [create-react-app](https://facebook.github.io/create-react-app/) in order to kickstart your assignment.
 If you prefer, you can setup [webpack](https://webpack.github.io) yourself as well, or use [Parcel](https://parceljs.org).

-# Git

-Just fork the repository and add your solutions to your fork, so that we can have a look at your work.
-Afterwards create a merge/pull request.
-Thank you very much!

 # Description